Code-Institute-Submissions/Frenchisfun/README.md

     - User able to bypass enter name modal/alert by clicking outside the alert when no username added.

 - User needs to enter name when restarting.
+    - Need to implement something that would not require the same user to constantly re-enter their name.

+- User name and counter was not visible when accessed on mobile without clicking on the accordion button:
+    - Replaced navbar with a row with styling.

 ## Deployment